Recognizing The 12 Warning Signs Of Burnout At Work

 Background Overview on Burnout at Work

-Burnout at work has gained significant attention in recent years due to its impact on individuals’ mental and physical health, as well as its consequences for organizations.
+Burnout at work has gained significant attention in recent years due to its impact on an individual’s mental and physical health and its consequences for organizations.

 It can result from a combination of factors, including excessive workload, lack of control over one’s work, insufficient rewards, and a lack of support from colleagues and supervisors.

-Burnout not only affects individuals’ well-being but also leads to decreased job satisfaction, increased absenteeism, and reduced productivity.
+Burnout affects individuals’ well-being and leads to decreased job satisfaction, increased absenteeism, and reduced productivity.

 Features of Burnout at Work

-1. Physical and Emotional Exhaustion: Feeling drained, both physically and emotionally, despite getting adequate rest and sleep.
+1. Physical and Emotional Exhaustion: Feeling physically and emotionally drained despite getting adequate rest and sleep.

 2. Cynicism and Detachment: Developing a negative and cynical attitude towards work, colleagues, and the organization.